 - Divison between groups of people are encouraged

-- American citizens are considered foreigners (a Mexican American judge can’t be fair for instance because he is Mexican)
+- American citizens are considered foreigners (his claim that a Mexican American judge can’t be fair for instance because he is Mexican)

 - Truths, like Russian interference in our elections, are called hoaxes

 - The press is labeled the enemy of the people

 - The wall between state and church is weakened

 - Subordinates that work for the U.S. (Attorney General, FBI officials) are pressured to be loyal to him personally, above the citizens of the U.S.

 - He tells supporters not to believe what they hear or read, but to rely only on him